shopware5/shopware/UPGRADE-5.6.md

 * Changed `Shopware\Components\DependencyInjection\Container` to trigger InitResource and AfterInitResource events for alias services, introduced by decorations
 * Changed the `Regex`-Constraint on `\Shopware\Models\Article\Detail::$number` to a new `OrderNumber`-Constraint to be more configurable
 * Changed interface `Shopware\Bundle\SearchBundleDBAL\VariantHelperInterface` to contain new method `joinVariants(QueryBuilder $query)` which was already a necessary part of the default implementation
-* Changed Doctrine orm version to 2.6.3
-* Changed mpdf to 7.1.9
 * Changed `type` of `logMailAddress` config in `s_core_config_elements` to `textarea`
 * Changed mail error handler to consider multiple recipient addresses
 * Changed `Shopware_Controllers_Frontend_Note` forwards to redirects